mikelval82/GEERT/README.md

 recognition is under constant development, this software offers the option to import external python libraries with a predefined structure in order to include self-developed machine learning approaches, and as experimental designs require event synchronization, a tcp/ip interface is provided.
-In this paper the software is tested on emotion recognition using the Open- BCI system and a methodology for online EEG emotion estimation.
-The application acquired EEG signals in real time from the OpenBCI wearable system, and with the use of an imported methodology for online EOG ar- tifact removal, predicted emotional estates.
-The philosophy behind this case example is based on a supervised machine learning approach, and thus offers two modes of interaction: the first allows real-time acquisition and processing in order to generate a database and build models, while the second, provides online signal processing using trained models in order to classify brain patterns.
-The proposed application proved to be versatile and easily adaptable to different experimental scenarios while maintain- ing high performance signal processing in real-time.
+The philosophy behind this application is based on a supervised machine learning approach, and thus offers two modes of interaction: the first allows real-time acquisition and processing in order to generate a database and build models, while the second, provides online signal processing using trained models in order to classify brain patterns.
+The proposed application is a versatile and easily adaptable to different experimental scenarios while maintain- ing high performance signal processing in real-time.
 Wearable devices are tools of special interest due to the posibilities they offer for BCI related